 Smith has been recognized internationally for its innovative approaches to business education, by the Financial Times among others.
 Housed at Queen’s University in Kingston, Ont., the school offers a mix of both degree programs and professional development courses for those learning while working.
 On average, 96 percent of Smith graduates get a job offer within six months and earn an average salary before perks and bonuses of $74,924, with some graduates earning base salaries of up to $182,575.
 Its Master of Digital Product Management is described as a “cross-disciplinary degree built for changemakers.”

-What Sets Smith School Apart
+What Sets Smith School of Business Apart?

 The Master of Digital Product Management program marries the business expertise for which Smith is renowned with the technical prowess of Queen’s School of Computing.
 This is a recently-developed program that has only been running since 2022, which Smith states is the “first degree of its kind in Canada,” drawing upon input from academia, government, and industry, including the tech sector.
 Beyond the core takeaways of the program itself, students will also tap into SmithEdge, a set of personal capabilities that span experience, self-awareness and insight into human dynamics, which the school believes will prepare graduates to thrive in today’s business environment.